Fates-List-Archive/infra-history/modules/infra/admin_piccolo/api-docs/endpoints.md

 - votes | The amount of votes the bot has.
 - voted | Whether or not the user has *ever* voted for the bot.
-- vote_epoch | The redis TTL of the users vote lock.
-This is not time_to_vote which is the elapsed time the user has waited since their last vote.
 - timestamps | A list of timestamps that the user has voted for the bot on that has been recorded.
-- time_to_vote | The time the user has waited since they last voted.
+- expiry | The time when the user can next vote.
 - vote_right_now | Whether a user can vote right now.
 Currently equivalent to `vote_epoch < 0`.

 Differences from API v2: